Submission and Presentation Guidelines

 - Posters will be assigned a numeric poster board which will be set up in advanced in Bossone.

-- Posters may be taken down at the conclusion of the session and/or by end of day.
+- Posters should be taken down at the conclusion of your assigned session and/or by end of conference.
 Posters which are left behind will be available for pick-up in the Graduate College for up to one week following the conference and then discarded.
+We are not responsible for lost or stolen posters.

 IN-PERSON Oral Research Presentation Guidelines

 - Presentation visuals must be submitted in advance prior to the conference as we will run a single slide deck during the session.
-Deadline TBA.
+Deadline is Thursday, April 18, 2024.

 - Oral research presenters will have approximately 15 minutes for their presentation and up to 5 minutes for questions (20 minutes total).
-Moderators will keep time and notify you when you have five minutes and one minute left.
+Moderators will keep time and notify you when you have five minutes left.
 If you go over, we will not allow time for questions.

 - Please avoid using technical jargon and explain your work in lay terms as much as possible so that your presentation can be understood by audiences from all disciplines.

-- Presenters should plan to arrive at least 15 minutes prior to your assigned session to check in and test your audio/video/presentation.
+- Presenters should arrive at least 15 minutes prior to your assigned session to check in and test your audio/video/presentation.

 VIRTUAL Oral Research Presentation Guidelines